 At the beginning of the first lockdown in March 2020, I was focused on painting portraits, some from the Portrait Artist of the week live on facebook sky arts.
 I found it rewarding to be part of facebook and Instagram, engaging in a whole new world of social media.

-Visiting Galleries is an essential part of my creative journey.
-Understanding the history of Art and Painting is as vital as the need to practice expressing a brush mark.
+Visiting Galleries is an essential part of understanding the history of Art and Painting is as vital as the need to practice expressing a brush mark.
 Studying the compositions and the characters of Rubens, Botticelli, or Goya is a neverending journey.

 Every time I pick up a paintbrush, it feels like it has a history of references to so many Great Artists from the past and I hope my paintings engage in a conversation between the history of art and what Painting can still reveal for us today.